 New volunteer training courses are held annually from January into early May.
-The application becomes available on September 1.

 Our volunteer opportunities are diverse.
 You may select from:

 Our application is open to candidates from September 1 until the class is full.
-If you are interested in volunteering or becoming a Maricopa County Master Naturalist, please join our email list (scroll to the bottom to signup).
+If you are interested in becoming a Maricopa County Master Naturalist, please join our email list (scroll to the bottom to signup).
 Our monthly newsletter explains activities you can attend prior to taking the course and will alert you to the opening of the application in September.
 Visit our public events calendar for upcoming events.

 For more information, contact firstname.lastname@example.org